Hero image for: LinkedIn Extension Scanning Allegations: BrowserGate, EU Privacy, and Competitive Intelligence

 1. The extension as enterprise attack surface (and stack signal)

 Browser extensions are often shadow IT with a friendly face: installed per user, rarely inventoried like server software, yet highly revealing about workflows.
 Allegations that LinkedIn maps tools such as Apollo, Lusha, or ZoomInfo describe something stronger than “protecting the UI”—a signal of which GTM stacks a company’s people run.
-For CTOs and CISOs, the lesson is operational: extensions belong in threat modeling and vendor risk, not only personal-settings checklists.
+For CTOs and CISOs, the lesson is operational: browser extensions are inventory and attack-surface items now—not merely “personal preference.”
+They belong in threat modeling, allow-lists, and vendor risk alongside endpoint agents, not only end-user education.

 2. Tactical enforcement vs. open ecosystems (DMA lens)